SPK80/PopupTuner/README.md

-# PopupResizer
+# PopupTuner
-Google Chrome Extention adjusts popup window size to content
+Google Chrome Extention
+* Adjusts popup window size to content
+* Try to focus on first textarea
+* Try to focus on first input